Serve to Learn Frequently Asked Questions

 How much does the program cost?

 The application fee is $75 and is due at the start of the application.
-Upon approval of application, a program fee of $650 will be due to secure your spot in the program.
-(Please note that program costs are subject to change due to continuous rising costs in Egypt).
-This is in addition to the cost of flights to and from Egypt.
+Upon approval of your application, a program fee of $650 will be due to secure your spot in the program.
+(Please note that program costs are subject to change due to continuously rising costs in Egypt).
+Additionally, volunteers are responsible for covering the expenses associated with flights to and from Egypt.

 Does Coptic Orphans provide any financial support to the volunteers?

 Serve to Learn is partially subsidized by Coptic Orphans.
-Volunteers are encouraged to fundraise for their trip on their own using https://www.mightycause.com/ or https://www.gofundme.com/ other tools available.
+Volunteers are encouraged to fundraise for their trip on their own using tools such as https://www.mightycause.com/ or https://www.gofundme.com/ .

 Should I bring any additional funds?

-In addition to the program fee, volunteers will have to arrange for and pay their round-trip international air ticket, passport, vaccination fees, and visa.
-It is recommended that volunteers bring US$350 – 450 to cover incidental expenses including long-distance phone calls, medicine, taxi cabs, souvenirs, gifts, snacks and other non-program expenses related to in-country travel.
+In addition to the program fee of $650, volunteers are responsible for arranging and covering the cost of their round-trip international airfare, passport, vaccination fees, and visa expenses.
+It is recommended that volunteers bring approximately US$350 – 450 to cover incidental expenses including long-distance phone calls, medications, souvenirs, gifts, snacks, and other non-program expenses related to in-country travel.

 Do I need a visa?